Nitestack/raspberry-pi-5/README.md

 > [!NOTE]
 > If you modify any ports in the `docker-compose.yml`, make sure to update your port forwarding settings accordingly.

-### Cloudflare DDNS Updater

-Ensure you create a `secrets.yml` file in the root directory of this project.
-Just copy the `secrets.example.yml` file to `secrets.yml` and insert the values.

 ## 📝 License